 In July 2008, we acquired 116 outlet store leases, as well as inventory, fixtures, a warehouse location and trademarks and trade names, from Wilsons The Leather Experts.
-As of January 31, 2010, we operated 121 retail stores.
+As of January 31, 2011, we operated 132 retail stores.
 Managing the Wilsons outlet stores requires the expenditure of our time and resources.
 Operation of a retail chain could divert our management's time and resources from our core wholesale apparel business.
 Operation of a retail chain could be viewed as competitive by our licensors and existing retail customers and adversely affect our relationships with them.
 Accordingly, the ownership of the Wilsons retail outlet business could negatively impact our results of operations.
+In addition, the development and opening of Vince Camuto retail outlet stores will take up the time of Wilsons' management that could divert their attention from the operation of our Wilsons retail outlet stores.

-We will need to improve the results of operations of the acquired Wilsons retail outlet stores in order for these stores to operate profitably for us.
+We will need to continue to improve the results of operations of the acquired Wilsons retail outlet stores in order for these stores to operate profitably for us on an ongoing basis.
 We had no experience operating a retail chain prior to this acquisition.

 Prior to our acquisition of the Wilsons retail outlet stores, these stores as a whole were experiencing declines in comparable store sales, sales per square foot and gross margins.
 The operation of these stores negatively impacted our results of operations in fiscal 2009 and 2010.
-We will need to further improve store operations and upgrade merchandise offered at these stores in order for these stores to operate profitably for us.
-We had no experience operating a retail chain prior to this acquisition and cannot be sure we will be able to improve the operations of these stores.
-If we cannot improve the results of operations of these stores sufficiently for them to be profitable, this acquisition could have a material adverse effect on our result of operations.
+In fiscal 2011, we achieved an operating profit for our Wilsons retail outlet stores for the first time.
+We will need to further improve store operations and upgrade merchandise offered at these stores in order for these stores to continue to operate profitably for us.
+We had no experience operating a retail chain prior to this acquisition and cannot be sure we will be able to improve the operations of these stores on a long-term basis.
+If we cannot maintain or improve the results of operations of these stores on an ongoing basis, this acquisition could have a material adverse effect on our result of operations.

-Leasing of significant amounts of real estate exposes us to possible liabilities and losses
+Leasing of significant amounts of real estate exposes us to possible liabilities and losses.